Ultra-Spatiotemporal Light Confinement in Dielectric Nanocavity Metasurfaces

 To date high $Q/V_m$ ratios have been achieved in a relatively large-scale dielectric Fabry-Perot microcavity \cite{andreani1999strong,askitopoulos2011bragg, min2009high,liu2015strong,hu2018experimental}, miniature plasmonic nanocavity \cite{zengin2015realizing,schuller2010plasmonics, chikkaraddy2016single} and a hybrid system \cite{todorov2009strong}.
-Generally, the plasmonic cavity outperforms a dielectric cavity to enable efficient light-matter interaction due to the ultra-confined field strength and sub-diffraction-limited effective mode volumes $V_{m} \sim 10^{-4}(\lambda/n)^3$ \cite{hugall2018plasmonic}.
-However, energy dissipation is an inevitable issue, and consequently, plasmonic nanoresonators suffer from low achievable $Q$ factors, typically in the range $\sim$10-100 \cite{chikkaraddy2016single,carlson2020dissipative}.
-In contrast, a dielectric cavity can provide a large $Q$ factor ($\sim10^5-10^6$) employing Bragg mirror or whispering gallery mode configurations but could not efficiently spatially trap the electric field in a small mode volume in air.
-Conventional dielectric resonators have electromagnetic mode volumes $\sim(\lambda/2)^3$ \cite{schuller2010plasmonics}.
+Generally, the plasmonic cavity outperforms a dielectric cavity to enable efficient light-matter interaction due to the ultra-confined field strength and sub-diffraction-limited effective mode volumes $V_{m}\sim 10^{-4} (\lambda/n)^3$ \cite{hugall2018plasmonic}.
+However, energy dissipation is an inevitable issue in plasmonic nanoresonator, and consequently with lower achievable $Q$ factors, typically in the range $\sim$10-100 \cite{chikkaraddy2016single,carlson2020dissipative}.
+Oppositely, a dielectric cavity can provide a large $Q$ factor ($\sim10^5-10^6$) employing Bragg mirror or whispering gallery mode configurations but cannot efficiently spatially trap the electric field in a small mode volume in air.
+Conventional dielectric resonators have mode volumes $\sim(\lambda/2)^3$ \cite{schuller2010plasmonics}.
 Additionally, most of the field concentration exists inside the dielectric resonator rather than in the near field \cite{evlyukhin2016optical, he2018toroidal, hugall2018plasmonic}.
-It is therefore challenging to place individual dipole emitter in the free-space dielectric hot-spot for efficient coupling.
-Hybrid plasmonic-dielectric structures have also been considered in order to compensate their strength and weakness and to further optimize $Q/V_{m}$ \cite{luo2015chip}, though this requires complex numerical optimization and technical fabrication.
-An intriguing question arises: is that possible to create a free-space dielectric hot-spot with ultra-spatiotemporal field confinement?
+It is therefore challenging to place an individual dipole emitter in the free-space dielectric hot-spot for efficient coupling.
+Hybrid plasmonic-dielectric structures have also been considered in order to compensate their strength and weakness and to further optimize $Q/V_{m}$ \cite{luo2015chip}, though requiring complex numerical optimization and technical fabrication.
+An intriguing question arises: is it possible to create a free-space dielectric hot-spot with ultra-spatiotemporal field confinement?
+The dielectric hot-spots may inspire rich branches of physics and provide a new route for potential applications including nonlinear optics \cite{koshelev2020subwavelength}, sensing \cite{maksimov2020refractive}, hyper-spectral imaging \cite{tittl2018imaging}, emission control \cite{yuan2017strong}, topological photonics \cite{doeleman2018experimental,wang2020generating} and quantum technologies \cite{rose2017coherent}.